govuk-one-login/mobile-ios-one-login-app/docs/how-to/running-the-tests.md

 ## How to run the tests

-To run all the tests together, click and press the play button in the top left of the toolbar and select `Test`.
+To run all the tests together, click and hold the play button in the top left of the toolbar and select `Test`.
 Xcode will automatically build and run all tests.

 <div style="width: 100%; max-width: 800px; margin-left: auto; margin-right: auto;">